oracle/cluster-api-provider-oci/docs/src/networking/ipv6.md

-# IPv6 GUA Allocated by Oracle Guide
+# IPv6 Global Unicast Address (GUA) Allocated by Oracle Guide

 This section contains information about the IPv6 aspects of Cluster API Provider OCI.